navikom/restApi/README.md

-*NodeJS, Express, MongoDB, Swagger, Passport, JWT starter kit*
+*NodeJS, Express, MongoDB, Swagger, Passport, JWT*

 ### What is this